cap-js/docs/node.js/cds-test.md

 ### Testing HTTP APIs

-To test HTTP APIs we can use bound functions like so:
+To test HTTP APIs, we can use bound functions like so:

 ```js
 const { GET, POST } = cds.test(...)